MrAnyx/Rainbow-console/README.md

 - PHP >= 7.1.0

-Hey, that's all you need.
+Yeah, that's all you need.
 Impressive isn't it ?

 ## Installation